-Top Tours & Activities in Boston
+Top attractions in Boston

 Boston enchants with its cosmopolitan elegance and European flair.
 It's the place to stroll down American history lane and enjoy a day with seven innings at the nation's oldest major league ballpark.
 Fancy some arts and science?
 The city can arrange that, too.

 Opened in 1634, the Common is the oldest city park in the US It was once a cow pasture, a camp for British soldiers during the Revolutionary War, and a place for public hangings.

 For a great lesson in US history, follow the 2.5-mile trail that leads to 16 historical sites, such as Paul Revere House, and learn the impact they had in the American Revolution.

 Visit the home of the man who warned of approaching British forces prior to the battles of Lexington and Concord in 1775.
 The residence is also the oldest structure in downtown.

 Originally built as a commerce center by Peter Faneuil, it later became the site where colonialists first gathered in 1764 to protest against the Sugar and Stamp Acts.